 How can you opt-out of other types of junk mail and telemarketing phone calls?

 The opt-out contact information listed above only works for offers that originate with the credit bureaus.
-But you still probably receive tons of other junk mail as well.
+But you still probably receive tons of other unsolicited mail as well.
 Don’t worry, it’s possible to help lighten the load from those advertisements as well.

 If you receive lots of calls from telemarketers, you can also get taken off those lists as well.
 To do so, simply call 1-888-382-1222 or visit www.donotcall.gov.